fish-pace/hackweek-2025/book/preliminary/index.md

 # What to Expect

-The PACE hackweek will focus on applied, hands-on learning, with participants engaging in extended periods of small-group work.
+The {{ hackweek }} will focus on applied, hands-on learning, with participants engaging in extended periods of small-group work.
 Our tutorials are designed to offer a broad snapshot of data science tools to support your applied investigations.
 Due to the relatively short duration of our events, we are not able to provide comprehensive,